whiskyechobravo/kerko/docs/config-params.md

 ### `weight`

 Relative position of the link in lists.
 Links with low weights (small numbers) rise above heavier ones (large numbers).
+At equal weights, links are ordered based on their order of appearance in the configuration.

 Type: Integer <br>
 Default value: `0`